mspraggs/pyQCD/README.md

 This calculates the average value of a planar Wilson loop of size r x t (in units of lattice spacing) using n_smears. n_smears is an optional argument, and is by default 0.

+> lattice.get_link(link)

+Gets the link specified by the coordinates and axis in the list link.
+The link argument should be of the form (t, x, y, z, mu).

 > lattice.get_rand_su3(index)

 Gets one of the 200 random SU(3) matrices generated on initialisation and returns it as a compound list

-> lattice.link(n0, n1, n2, n3, dim)

-Gets the link at site (n0, n1, n2, n3) along the axis specified by dim (0 is time, and 1, 2 and 3 are x, y and z axes).

 > lattice.next_config()